 - CubicFarms entered into a Services Agreement with Cubic Manufacturing dated May 3, 2017 as amended and restated on June 18, 2019, and a Warrant Agreement with Cubic Manufacturing dated May 3, 2017 as amended and restated on June 18, 2019.
 The Services Agreement contemplates Cubic Manufacturing providing services related to the manufacture and installation of the System.
 In order to align the interests of CubicFarms and Cubic Manufacturing, the parties agreed that the compensation payable to Cubic Manufacturing would be on the basis of \$250,000 bonus payments for \$1,000,000 of EBITDA (as determined in the Services Agreement) achieved by CubicFarms per fiscal year, subject to an aggregate maximum of \$2,700,000 of bonus payments.
 The Service Agreement will terminate on April 1, 2027 unless extended by the parties.
 In addition, as partial consideration for the services provided under such agreements, CubicFarms issued to Cubic Manufacturing warrants, pursuant to the terms of the Warrant Agreement, to acquire shares of CubicFarms.
 John De Jonge, a director of CubicFarms, indirectly controls 51% of the shares of Cubic Manufacturing. - CubicFarms has entered into the Arrangement Agreement with Bevo and Sun Pharm.
-The Arrangement Agreement contemplated the Spin-Out of CubicFarms by Bevo, which is now complete, and the reverse take-over of Bevo by Sun Pharm.
+The Arrangement Agreement contemplated the Spin-Out of CubicFarms by Bevo, which is now complete, and the reverse takeover of Bevo by Sun Pharm.
 Prior to the Spin Out, Bevo owned 41.1% of the outstanding Common Shares.
 This summary is qualified in its entirety by reference to the terms of the Arrangement Agreement, which is available on Bevo's SEDAR profile at www.sedar.com.
-Leo Benne and John Hoekstra were directors of both Bevo and CubicFarms at the time that the Arrangement Agreement was entered into. - CubicFarms has entered into the Investment Agreement with Nu Skin, which beneficially owns over 10% of the issued and outstanding Common Shares.
-For so long as Nu Skin and its affiliates beneficially own at least 8% of the outstanding Common Shares, Nu Skin may designate one nominee for election or appointment on the Board, subject to the terms of the Investment Agreement.
-Christian Ericson is currently serving as a Director of the Board as the Nu Skin nominee. - CubicFarms and Zenabis agreed to entered into a License Agreement that provides Zenabis with exclusive access to the CubicFarms technology for cannabis cultivation and propagation so long as Zenabis satisfies certain annual machine purchase thresholds.
-Leo Benne was a director of Zenabis at the time that the License Agreement was entered into. - CubicFarms entered into a Reseller Agreement with Artex Feed Solutions.
-Artex Feed Solutions is a joint venture company which is 50% owned by CubicFarms and 50% owned by Artex Dairy Services Ltd., a leader in agricultural supplies for over 40 years.
-Artex Feed Solutions will market and sell HydroGreen Systems to its dealership network in over 40 countries, focusing first on markets in the USA and Canada, then on qualified leads in China, Indonesia and the Middle East areas with substantial market potential due to changing food consumption patterns and supportive government policies toward agricultural technology.
+Leo Benne and John Hoekstra (a former director of CubicFarms) were directors of both Bevo and CubicFarms at the time that the Arrangement Agreement was entered into. - CubicFarms has entered into the Investment Agreement with Nu Skin, which beneficially owns over 10% of the issued and outstanding Common Shares.
+For so long as Nu Skin and its affiliates beneficially own at least 8% of the outstanding Common Shares, Nu Skin may designate one nominee for election or appointment on the Board, subject to the terms of the Investment Agreement. - CubicFarms and Zenabis agreed to entered into a License Agreement that provides Zenabis with exclusive access to the CubicFarms technology for cannabis cultivation and propagation so long as Zenabis satisfies certain annual machine purchase thresholds.
+Leo Benne was a director of Zenabis at the time that the License Agreement was entered into. - CubicFarms entered into a Reseller Agreement with HGG.
+HGG has been engaged to help drive the promotion, marketing and sales of HydroGreen systems.
+HGG is licensed to use the "HydroGreen" name and trademark in its authorized reseller activities to maintain brand consistency in the marketplace.
+John De Jonge, a director of the Company, has a non-controlling indirect ownership interest in HGG.